 Radiogenic Isotopes Lab

 Below are just a few photos of the of the lab and the equipment available.
-This page will be updated soon with more detail on our analytical facilities, standard measurements, and ongoing research.

 View of PhD student Brenhin Keller loading U-Pb samples in a class 10 laminar flow bench, which will be placed in the TIMS seen in the foreground.